 Any surgical procedure involving the thoracic cavity or abdomen requires attention to the location, condition, and orientation of the inferior vena cava in relation to other structures and organs.
 Anatomic variants of the IVC are not common, but awareness of their presence and associated diseases/other common co-existing anomalies is important.
 Unmitigated injury to the IVC, either iatrogenic or resultant of trauma, results in rapid exsanguination.
 The principles of repair for injury to the IVC is similar to other vessel injuries.
 Although there are varying techniques depending on the location of the injury and the experience of the surgeon the primary objective is proximal and distal control of the IVC followed by some type of repair.
 In a life-threatening situation, IVC ligation has been successfully undertaken.
 This is a last resort procedure and comes with significant morbidity if the patient survives.

 Although there is some controversy over indications, recurrent deep venous thromboses and consequent pulmonary emboli refractory to treatment with anticoagulation may require placement of an inferior vena cava filter.
-Certain institutions also advocate for IVC filter placement for high risk trauma patients (even without documented clot).
-IVC filters may be permanent or retrivable, although data suggests that only a fraction of the retrievable filters are later removed.
+Certain institutions also advocate for IVC filter placement for high-risk trauma patients (even without documented clots).
+IVC filters may be permanent or retrievable, although data suggest that only a fraction of the retrievable filters are later removed.
 Anatomic variations from the norm require careful attention to detail and understanding of their manifestations and potential complications during procedures.

-IVC thrombosis is difficult clinical scenario.
+IVC thrombosis is a difficult clinical scenario.
 Although it can be asymptomatic IVC thrombosis can also present with a myriad of symptoms.
-These are usually non-specific like abdominal or back pain, but may also include leg cramping, swelling, or pain.
-Treatment is based on patient condition/symptoms and can include anticoagulation, clot and/or filter (if present) removal via Interventional Radiology techniques or rarely open surgical technique.
-The most common cause of IVC thrombosis in patient without anatomic variants is previous IVC filter placement.
+These are usually non-specific like abdominal or back pain; but may also include leg cramping, swelling, or pain.
+Treatment is based on patient condition/symptoms and can include anticoagulation, clot, and/or filter (if present) removal via Interventional Radiology techniques or rarely open surgical technique.
+The most common cause of IVC thrombosis in a patient without anatomic variants is the previous IVC filter placement.